vporton/wrap-tokens/README.md

 * Wrap/lock different kinds of Ethereum tokens in other tokens.
 * Provide smart wallets for DeFi.

-It provides interface between ERC20 <-> ERC1155 through both:
+It provides interface between ERC20 <-> ERC1155 through both (for your choice):

 * locked tokens
 * wrapped tokens (with a bug: events are not emitted)